-Murder, slavery, gladiatorial combat, etc., are commonplace, but when Rikshakar kidnaps and attempts to rape Ariel Val'Sarghress (here), it's Moral Event Horizon crossing time!
-He had tried this once before and failed due to interference, but this made Ariel realize how truly fucked in the head he was.
-It also makes more sense that she didn't at first recognize what he was trying to do when you remember that drow have a very open view of sexuality, so the idea of forcing someone into sex would seem odd to them.
+- Murder, slavery, gladiatorial combat, etc., are commonplace, but when Rikshakar kidnaps and attempts to rape Ariel Val'Sarghress (here), it's Moral Event Horizon crossing time!
+He has tried this once before and failed due to interference, but this made Ariel realize how truly fucked in the head he is.
+It also makes more sense that she doesn't at first recognize what he was trying to do when you remember that drow have a very open view of sexuality, so the idea of forcing someone into sex would seem odd to them.

-In Goblins, Dellyn Goblinslayer crossed the Moral Event Horizonlong before we found out he raped Kin on a nightly basis.
+- In Goblins, Dellyn Goblinslayer crossed the Moral Event Horizon long before we find out he raped Kin on a nightly basis.
 Nevertheless, the trope fits, as Minmax, who himself had just suggested killing Kin not five minutes before, turns on Goblinslayer the moment he learns about the rape.

-The page picture is a scene from ICE where two assassins shoot a contact who had demonstrated he enjoyed watching security footage of rape.
+- The page picture is a scene from ICE where two assassins shoot a contact who has demonstrated he enjoys watching security footage of rape.